EGI-Federation/SVG-advisories/2023/Advisory-EGI-SVG-2023-52.md

 ---
 ## Advisory-EGI-SVG-2023-52

-# HIGH risk Multiple linux Kernel Vulnerabilities
+# 'ADVISORY' HIGH risk Multiple linux Kernel Vulnerabilities

+Date:        2023-09-21
+Updated:     2023-10-19

 Red Hat has produced a new release of RHEL9, fixing
 Multiple HIGH risk vulnerabilities.
 [R 1]
 Some also affect RHEL8, some RHEL7.
 A further release [R 17] of RHEL8 fixes most of the vulnerabilities affecting RHEL8.

-Those affecting RHEL7 (with 1 exception) are NOT yet fixed.
+**UPDATE 2023-10-19**

+Most vulnerabilities are now fixed including for RHEL7.

 ## CVE IDS, CVSS SCORES, AND AFFECTED SOFTWARE VERSIONS